-Working collaboratively with the Principal/Dean, Chair (Environmental cluster), faculty and staff.
-The Chair is accountable for providing academic leadership and management of the school's day to day operations.
-The Chair hires and supervises full-time and contract faculty and manages all non-dual credit workload assignments and curriculum revision processes for the School.
+Working collaboratively with the Dean, Manager of School Operations, faculty and staff, the Academic Chair is accountable for providing academic leadership and management of the school's day to day operations.
+The Academic Chair hires and supervises full-time and contract faculty and manages all non-dual credit workload assignments and curriculum revision processes for the School.
 S/he provides leadership in academic processes, including program review, curriculum renewal, workload assignment, and budget planning and implementation.
-Through proactive planning, engagement, mentoring and communication, the Chair, Natural Resources Cluster models the college values inherent in our Core Promise to promote a sustainable, supportive and safe learning community.
-The Chair, in collaboration with the Principal/Dean, Chair (Environmental cluster), and other College Service Departments, contributes to the development of multi-year capital plans.
-In collaboration with the Principal/Dean, the Chair, Natural Resources Cluster seeks out and fosters partnerships with industry, the community and other educational institutions.
+Through proactive planning, engagement, mentoring and communication, the Academic Chair models the college values inherent in our Core Promise to promote a sustainable, supportive and safe learning community.
+The Academic Chair, in collaboration with the Dean, Academic Service Leader and other College Service Departments, contributes to the development of multi-year capital plans.
+In collaboration with the Dean, the Academic Chair seeks out and fosters partnerships with industry, the community and other educational institutions.